DenisRyazantsev/utils-learning-foreign-language/README.md

 4. Tap space button to play next phrase *or* tap key `a` for replay phrase without subtitles *or* tap `A` for replay phrase with subtitles

 ## input.conf
-Script for copy current view subtitle in clipboard when playing video in MPV.
+Configuration file for MVP.
+For copy current view subtitle in clipboard when playing video.
 For install need copy this file to `/home/denisryazantsev/.config/mpv/`.

 ## extract-subs.sh
 Script for extracting subtitles from video file.